Sinha5714/hangman-pp3/README.md

 ### Cloning the repository in GitHub
-1. Visit the GitHub page of the website’s repository
+1. Visit the GitHub page of the website's repository
 2. Click the “Clone” button on top of the page
 3. Click on “HTTPS”
 4. Click on the copy button next to the link to copy it